Moosquibe/DiffusionLitrev/docs/index.markdown

    - **Generative Adversarial Networks (GAN)**, the state of the art for quite some time, where a generator model is trained to fool a discriminator model which is trained to tell generated and real images apart.
 They have excellent generation properties but are notoriously hard to train.

-3. **Score based generative models** that lets go of tracking the normalization constant and instead models the gradient of the log-likelihood often referred to as the Stein score.
-They can be directly estimated by score-networks through a procedure known as score matching after which generation is possible using Langevin dynamics.
-They achieved state of the art performance at the time on many tasks.
-The drawback is that when according to the manifold hypothesis the ambient space is very high dimensional but the data lies on a much much smaller manifold, taking gradients in the ambient space can become somewhat ill defined.
+3. **Score based generative models** that circumvents the difficulties of estimating the normalization constant by instead modeling the gradient of the log-probability often referred to as the Stein score.
+This is a vector field pointing towards increasing log-probability and can be learned by a model through a procedure called score matching.
+This vector field can also be used to guide a randomized process called Langevin dynamics to extract samples.

+They have achieved state of the art performance at the time on many tasks and later it was discovered that they are very tightly related to Diffusion Processes in that both can be viewed as discretization of Stochastic Differential Equations (SDE) driven by score functions.

 ### Evaluating generative models